Flamingo: Spiritual Meaning, Dream Meaning, Symbolism & More

 In Japan, flamingos symbolize good luck.
 This is because they believe that their feathers symbolize happiness!

-This most likely stems from the red color of the flamingo feathers.
-In Japan, the color red represents peace and prosperity, and it is a popular color for shrines and temples.
+This most likely stems from the red colour of the flamingo feathers.
+In Japan, the colour red represents peace and prosperity, and it is a popular colour for shrines and temples.

 Understanding the Symbolism and Meaning of Flamingo Tattoos